Am I required to have my voter registration card to vote?

 No, you do not need your voter registration card to vote.
 However, you must provide some form of identification.
-Acceptable Forms of Identification can be found here.
+See the acceptable forms of identification.

 You can register up to 60 days before you turn 18.
 You must submit your Voter Registration Application 30 days prior to election day.